 Stomach acid aka hydrochloric acid (HCL) plays an important role in digestion.
-You need stomach acid to activate the enzyme pepsin that breakdowns protein, absorption of nutrients, proper pH levels, bacterial balance and a healthy microbiome.
-Stomach acid helps to digest our food and kill off bad bacteria.
+Stomach acid is required to activate the enzyme pepsin to break down protein, increase absorption of nutrients, create proper pH levels, bacterial balance and a healthy microbiome.
+Stomach acid helps to digest food and inhibit and destroy harmful bacteria.
 Stomach acid is also required for the assimilation of B12, folate, vitamin C, beta carotene, magnesium, and many other important nutrients.

-Stomach acid is our body’s first line of defense against disease-causing microbes and infections.
-The secretion of HCL by the stomach protects the body from pathogens and reduces risk of infections such as yeast, Candida overgrowth, parasites, UTIs, SIBO and other bacterial infections.
+Hydrochloric acid is our body’s first line of defense against disease-causing microbes and infections.
+The secretion of hydrochloric acid by the stomach protects the body from pathogens and reduces risk of infections such as yeast, Candida overgrowth, parasites, e. coli, H. pylori, UTIs, SIBO and other bacterial infections.
 On the other hand, acid-blocking drugs aka proton-pump inhibitors (PPIs) shut down production of stomach acid.
-These drugs have endless detrimental side effects.
+These drugs have an endless list of detrimental side effects.

 Those with low stomach acid (hypochlorhydria) or no stomach acid (achlorhydria) often complain of bloating, belching, a feeling of heaviness in the stomach after eating, or feeling full after eating only a small amount of food.
 Then, there are those with little or no stomach acid who experience absolutely no symptoms at all.

 More often than not, those with leaky gut, digestion problems, acid reflux, GERD and heartburn have LOW levels of hydrochloric acid (HCL).
 They also tend to have several nutrient deficiencies (amino acids, vitamin and mineral deficiencies).

-Low stomach acid inhibits the breakdown and digestion of the food you eat, thereby causing proteins to putrify and carbohydrates to ferment leading to malnourishment, digestive dysfunction, nutrient deficiencies, and endless health problems and disease.
+Low stomach acid inhibits the breakdown and digestion of the food you eat creating an environment for protein to putrify and carbohydrates to ferment leading to malnourishment, digestive dysfunction, multiple nutrient deficiencies, and endless health problems and disease.